limbernie/limbernie.github.io/_posts/2020-03-07-bankrobber-htb-walkthrough.md

 Recall `notes.txt`?
 It says that only comments from `localhost` are not encoded.
 This means that we may be able to inject JavaScript into the backend and run it as `localhost`.
 But where to inject the JavaScript?

 Earlier on, I went ahead to register a new user.
-In the user\'s page there\'s a feature that allows one to transfer E-coins with a custom comment to the recipient.
+In the user's page there's a feature that allows one to transfer E-coins with a custom comment to the recipient.

 <a class="image-popup">
 ![861cf35b.png](/assets/images/posts/bankrobber-htb-walkthrough/861cf35b.png)